 'state clinical scientist' or

-unless they are registered with the HPC.
+unless they are registered with the HCPC.
 Under separate legislation, closure of employment will be notified by the National Health Service Executive.
 Once closure of employment has been made, to work in the National Health Service as a Clinical Scientist, either directly or as a contractor, one will need to be registered.
 Removal from the register would mean that an individual would no longer be able to work as a Clinical Scientist in the public sector.
 Registration and the use of the protected titles does not apply to those working in academia, industry or who have purely research role.

 It is illegal for those who are not registered to fraudulently imply they are registered and this is punishable by a fine of up to £5000.

-The HPC are content if, being unregistered, you term yourself "pre-registration clinical scientist" or "trainee clinical scientist".
+The HCPC are content if, being unregistered, you term yourself "pre-registration clinical scientist" or "trainee clinical scientist".
 However, they object to other formats such as "clinical research scientist" which are confusing to patients and could therefore be considered fraudulent use.
 Back to Section 1: Do I need to Register?
 Back to Top

-The HPC is required by the legislation to have two committees, an Investigating Committee and a Disciplinary Committee.
+The HCPC is required by the legislation to have two committees, an Investigating Committee and a Disciplinary Committee.
 The Disciplinary Committee has to decide in cases of malpractice whether to find the registrant either guilty or not guilty of infamous conduct, or it may defer a decision.
 A registrant found guilty may have his or her name removed from the register.
 The Committee may, alternatively, issue a warning.
 It may also remove his or her name from the register, but indicate that it would consider re-admission to the register after a set period, provided proof of good conduct were received.
-For more information see the HPC website
+For more information see the HCPC website

 .
 Back to Section 1: Do I need to Register?
 Back to Top